 HWiNFO64 is another program you can use to get the hardware details of your PC.
 Just like CPU-Z, HWiNFO64 also has a portable version.

 To download the installers, click here.

 Open the program once it finishes installing.
-Unlike CPU-Z, HWiNFO64 seems a bit daunting to use at first because it throws a lot of information at you upon starting up.
+Unlike CPU-Z, HWiNFO64 seems a bit daunting to use initially because it throws a lot of information at you upon starting up.

-Simply in the Motherboard section look for the field named “Mode.”
-If it shows “dual-channel”, unlike our laptop, you’re good to go!
+In the Motherboard section, look for the field named “Mode.”
+If it shows “dual-channel,” unlike our laptop, you’re good to go!

 Checking the RAM Sticks Physically